DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pdf-viewer/file-attachment.md

 ---
 # File Attachments

-This document describes actions that can be performed on attachments in the PDF Viewer.
+This document describes the available actions for attachments in the PDF Viewer.

 An attachment is a file that is attached to a PDF document.
 The PDF Viewer shows file attachments in the **Attachments** panel of the navigation pane.